…even if you think you don’t have time and are already a senior

 You need a top GPA and test scores to even be in the running for elite colleges.
 But they alone are not enough.
 That’s when extracurriculars and college essays become distinguishing factors.

 So of course, you want your GPA to be superb, but it doesn’t need to be perfect, not even for Harvard or Stanford.
 Remember the law of diminishing returns.
 A 3.9 isn’t really less impressive than a 4.0, but it takes 10x or even 100x more effort to get that 4.0.
 Admissions works according to THRESHOLDS.
 Once you pass a certain bar, colleges aren’t going to consider someone with a slightly better GPA more qualified than you.
-You’re both strong students, so colleges move onto evaluating you guys on other fronts, such as your extracurriculars.
+You’re both strong students, so colleges move onto evaluating applicants on other fronts, such as extracurriculars.

 The same thing goes for the SAT or ACT.
 A perfect 1600 or 36 isn’t really more impressive than a 1530 or 34, for example.
 At that point, you’ve already passed the threshold.
 So if you don’t get in, it’s not because of your SAT/ACT score.
 Yet I see some students who already have a 1550 study for another 50-100 hours to get that elusive perfect 1600.
 It’s not worth it, other than for your own ego and bragging rights!
 To the colleges, it’s all the same.